CliffCrerar/learn-transact-SQL-fundamentals/README.md

 - On front page briefly describe what is covered and what there is to learn

 #### Improvement ideas:

 - Add a colum to data types tables to indicate  conversion possibilities.
-- Add a section to explain user time and system time.asdasdasdas  q
+- Add a section to explain user time and system time.
+- `CodeMirror-code` for bookmarking, requires login.
+- In app `Northwind` instance.
+- Query exercises.